Striated Regularity for the Euler Equations: Approximate solutions and transport equations

 Standard calculations show that

 and that

 the latter equality using that the vorticity is transported by the flow map.
 Hence,

-\begin{remark} Actually, the transport equations in \cref{e:YTransportAlmost,e:YTransportDiv}, and others we will state later, are satisfied in a weak sense, since $Y_0$ and $\dv (\omega_{0, \eps} Y_0)$ only lie in $C^\al$.
+\begin{remark} Actually, the transport equations in \cref{e:YTransportAlmost,e:YTransportDiv}, and others we will state later, are satisfied in a weak sense.
 We refer to Definition 3.13 of \cite{BahouriCheminDanchin2011} for the notion of weak transport.
-With the exception of the use of Theorem 3.19 of \cite{BahouriCheminDanchin2011} in the proof of \cref{L:RegularitywY}, we will treat all transport equations as though they are satisfied in a strong sense, however, justifying such use in \cref{A:TransportEstimates}.
-(See also \cref{R:CannotMollifyY0}.) \end{remark}
+With the exception of the use of Theorem 3.19 of \cite{BahouriCheminDanchin2011} in the proof of \cref{L:RegularitywY}, we will treat all transport equations as though they are satisfied in a strong sense, however, justifying such use in \cref{A:TransportEstimates}. \end{remark}

 We can also write \cref{e:YTransportAlmost} and \cref{e:YTransportDiv} as

 Define the vector field

 at the initial time only, and observe that